PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 # Customization
 *You will only be changing "enchantment-custom", as I plan to keep "enchantment" as a consistent folder for modcharts to reference if they want.*

+- You can check the Previews folder for previews in an easily viewable and browsable format.
+Use it to figure out what noteskin variant you want.
 - Head on to the Customization folder and build your own customized noteskin.

+*Arrows, Holds, Rolls, Receptors,...
+There sure are a lot to customize, huh?
+If you don't feel like going through all that yet, check out the TEST SUITES first.
+These are pre-made noteskin suites that allow you to change arrows, holds, rolls, receptors, etc. all at once as a set!*

-Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" folder.
+- Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" folder.
 - Copy the "enchantment-custom" folder.
 - In the NotITG game folder, go to NoteSkins/dance folder, then paste the folder and replace files, then restart the game to apply the variant.